-Charles Sturt University is launching its 23 Things for Digital Knowledge program – open now – commencing Monday July 3.
+Charles Sturt University launched 23 Things for Digital Knowledge program -in July 2017.

 This an online learning program is designed for university staff, students, or other interested education professionals.
 This is an online, self-directed course, that offers a way to improve digital knowledge and to experiment with a range of new tools.